ericgcc/commit_message_format/README.md

 [1]: http://chris.beams.io/posts/git-commit/#why-not-how
 -------------
-This document was last modified on : March.
-30th, 2015.
+This document was last modified on : April.
+6th, 2015.